MagneticPanda/Point-of-Sales-Ordering-System/README.md

 # Point of Sales Ordering System

 ### Navigation
-For more information on each aspect of the system, please refer to their respective folders
+For more information on each aspect of the system, please refer to their respective folders.

 <nav>
   <ol>